ltabis/electron-dev-environment/README.md

 - Install dependencies using yarn.
 - Transpiling TS files.
 - Using ESLint on your TS files.
-- Setup a chromedriver using the [setup-chromedriver](https://github.com/marketplace/actions/setup-chromedriver) action (to launch spectron)
-- Run all your tests.
+- Run all your tests using the [xvfb-action](https://github.com/marketplace/actions/gabrielbb-xvfb-action).
 - Build you app.
 (Only on an ubuntu machine for now)

 You can add or remove any steps you want.
-Whatch out for the chromedriver though, without it you can't launch your spectron tests has you need to setup a chromedriver to run spectron.

 ## Notes